L4VM4T/L4VM4T/README.md

 - **Bachelor's Degree in Mathematical Sciences** - Complutense University of Madrid
   - Dissertation: "Diffusive Logistic Equation and Its Applications to Ecology"

+I have also undergone parallel training, and I have numerous certificates in this regard:
+- Womanium Quantum Computing + AI
+- Qiskit Fall Fest 2023
+- QWorld Certificates: QBronce, QNickel

 ## 📝Research